simonorozcoarias/Inpactor/README.md

 >sequence_name#SuperfamilyKey+Lineage

 Where SuperfamilyKey must be RLC for Ty1-Copia or RLG for TY3-Gypsy.
-Also your sequence names must not to have "#" or ":" characters.
+Also sequence names in your files must not to have any special characters such as "#", " ", ";" "{", "}", parenthesis, ":" among others.
 Lineage can be change for any classification system.

 mpirun -np “number of process (depend of the number of cores available in your system)” Inpactor “configuration file”